gravwell/ocsf-translation-tools/README.md

 sudo docker build -t ocsf-cli .
 ```

-Note: If you have Java installed, feel free to experiment with the parsers in in the ocsf-parsers folder to try; to modify or make your own parers.
-Once you are done making changes be sure to run `./gradlew build` and then rebuild the container with the command above.
+Note: If you have Java installed, feel free to experiment with the parsers in the ocsf-parsers folder to execute, modify, or build your own parsers.
+Once you are done making changes, be sure to run `./gradlew build` and then rebuild the container with the command above.

 The `data/` folder contains sample, anonymized Office365 and Box logs.
 In this example, these logs will be converted into the File Hosting Activity OCSf class.
 See the rule.json files within the `data/` folder that specify the mapping from source to the OCSF standard.